Martha Kimball: Memorial Day recognition

-Memorial Day Controversy

 In early 1890, Mary Simmerson Cunningham Logan, the widow of General John A. Logan, wrote her own letter to the National Tribune in Washington, D.C., to dispute the assertions made by Simons.
 Mrs. Logan claimed that while Simons had performed a few tasks for her husband, he was never Logan's personal secretary.
-She also disputed the meaning of the letter from her husband to Mrs. Kimball dated July 9, 1868.
-Mrs. Logan points out that her husband's letter never suggests that Mrs. Kimball originated the holiday.
-In her letter to the paper, Mrs. Logan tells her own story of traveling through the South in early 1868, seeing their decorations and relaying the information to her husband upon her return home.
+Mrs. Logan tells her own story of traveling through the South in early 1868, seeing their decorations and relaying the information to her husband upon her return home.

 Regardless, newspapers repeated Mrs. Kimball's story frequently in the years after the story broke.
 In 1898, the Journal of Education even included a lesson plan around her version of events.
-However, Mrs. Logan continued to publish her own version in books and articles over time.
-She may have been more successful getting her story told as she outlived Mrs. Kimball by almost thirty years and leaving Mrs. Kimball largely forgotten, today.
+However, Mrs. Logan continued to publish her own version in books and articles.

 In their book, The Genesis of the Memorial Day Holiday in America, Bellware and Gardiner dispute both stories.
 They point out that Logan spoke about the Southern observances of Memorial Day in his 4 July speech in Salem, Illinois in 1866.
 He did not need anyone to tell him about the Southern decorations in 1868 as he knew about them from the beginning, two years earlier.
-Bellware and Gardiner credit Mary Ann Williams and the Ladies Memorial Association of Columbus, Georgia as the true originators of the holiday as abundant contemporaneous evidence from across the nation exists to substantiate the claim.
+Mary Ann Williams and the Ladies Memorial Association of Columbus, Georgia are credited as the true originators of the holiday.